1ssb/mangroves/README.md

 # Mangrove Project

-### Phase 6: Verifying release by testing use cases in non-local systems.
+### Phase 6: Verifying release by testing use cases in non-local systems before PyPI release.

 # Mangroves: A Dynamic Data Management System for Advanced AI Applications